onnx/onnx/docs/Operators.md

 ### <a name="Scatter"></a><a name="scatter">**Scatter** (deprecated)</a>

-  This operator is deprecated and renamed ScatterElements.
+  This operator is deprecated.
+Please use ScatterElements, which provides the same functionality.

   Given `data`, `updates` and `indices` input tensors of rank r >= 1, write the values provided by `updates` into the first input, `data`, along `axis` dimension of `data` (by default outer-most one as axis=0) at corresponding `indices`.
   For each entry in `updates`, the target index in `data` is specified by corresponding entry in `indices`